 - 1. To bring adaptability to the concepts of chemistry and to acquire the required skills to become a perfect engineer. - 2.
-To impart the basic knowledge of atomic, molecular and electronic modifications which makes the student to understand the technology based on them. - 3.
-To acquire the knowledge of electrochemistry, corrosion and water treatment which are essential for the Engineers and in industry. - 4.
-To acquire the skills pertaining to spectroscopy and to apply them for medical field etc. - 5.
-To impart then knowledge of stereochemistry and synthetic aspects useful for understanding reaction pathways
+To acquire the knowledge of water treatment, electrochemistry and corrosion which are essential for the Engineers and in industry. - 3.
+To acquire the skills pertaining to Polymers and Energy sources to apply them for various engineering fields etc. - 4.
+To impart then knowledge of Engineering materials and their aspects useful for understanding material chemistry.